 Gavin Wood.
 Mr. Wood has served as our Chief Financial Officer since April 2020 and is a member of our Executive Team.
+He leads our fiananical operations and strategy and investor relations.
 Mr. Wood has held CFO and senior management roles in public companies in the life sciences sector since 2006.
-Most recently, he served as the Chief Financial Officer and a director of Abcam plc (LSE: ABC) from September 2016 through February 3, 2020, working as part of the executive team that led the company through a period of significant growth and change.
+Before joining Adaptimmune, he served as the Chief Financial Officer and a director of Abcam plc (LSE: ABC) from September 2016 through February 3, 2020, working as part of the executive team that led the company through a period of significant growth and change.
 Before that, he held a series of roles at Affymetrix Inc, (Nasdaq: AFFX) from 2006 to 2016, including serving as Executive Vice President and Chief Financial Officer from May 2013 through March 2016, and managing the global finance, IT, internal audit and facilities functions, until the company was acquired by ThermoFisher Scientific.
 Mr. Wood is a Chartered Accountant and holds a B.A. degree in Archaeology from the University of Durham, U.K.

 Helen Tayton-Martin, Ph.D.
-Dr. Tayton-Martin has served as our Chief Business Officer since March 2017, having formerly served as our Chief Operating Officer since 2008, a role in which she oversaw the transition of all operations in the company from five to 300 staff, through transatlantic growth, multiple clinical, academic and commercial collaborations and private and public financing through to its Nasdaq IPO.
-She is a member of our Executive Team.
-As our CBO, Dr. Tayton-Martin is responsible for optimizing the strategic and commercial opportunity for Adaptimmune's assets, leading on business development and commercial activities.
-Her role encompasses all aspects of pipeline and technology assessment, strategic portfolio analysis, integrated program management and commercial planning and partnerships, including the company's strategic partnership with GlaxoSmithKline (LSE/NYSE: GSK) ("GSK").
-Dr. Tayton Martin has over 26 years of experience working within the pharma, biotech and consulting environment in disciplines across preclinical and clinical development, outsourcing, strategic planning, due diligence and business development.
-She co-founded Adaptimmune from the former company, Avidex Limited, where she had been responsible for commercial development of the soluble TCR program in cancer and HIV from 2005 to 2008.
-Dr. Tayton Martin also serves as a non-executive director of Trillium Therapeutics Inc. (Nasdaq and TSX: TRIL).
-She holds a Ph.D. in molecular immunology from the University of Bristol, U.K. and an M.B.A. from London Business School.
+Dr. Tayton-Martin has served as our Chief Business Officer since March 2017 and is a member of our Executive Team.
+She formerly served as our Chief Operating Officer since 2008, a role in which she oversaw the transition of all operations in the company from five to 300 staff, through transatlantic growth, multiple clinical, academic and commercial collaborations and private and public financing through to its Nasdaq IPO.
+As our CBO, Dr. Tayton-Martin is responsible for optimizing the strategic and commercial opportunity for Adaptimmune's assets, leading on business development and alliance management.
+Her role encompasses all aspects of pipeline and technology assessment, strategic portfolio analysis and partnerships, including the company's strategic partnership with GlaxoSmithKline (LSE/NYSE: GSK), Astells and Genentech, a member of the Roche Group (SIX: RO, ROG; OTCQX: RHHBY).
+Dr. Tayton-Martin has over 27 years of experience working within the pharma, biotech and consulting environment in disciplines across preclinical and clinical development, outsourcing, strategic planning, due diligence and business development.
+She co-founded Adaptimmune from the former company, Avidex Limited, where she had been responsible for business development of the soluble TCR program in cancer and HIV from 2005 to 2008.
+Dr. Tayton-Martin previously served as a non-executive director of Trillium Therapeutics Inc. from October 2017 through the sale of the company in November 2021 to Pfizer Inc. She holds a Ph.D. in molecular immunology from the University of Bristol, U.K. and an M.B.A. from London Business School.
 Dr. Tayton-Martin is married to James Noble, a non-executive director and our former Chief Executive Officer.